leafo/lapis/docs/models.md

 Additionally, the `after` and `before` methods on the paginator let you fetch results in a specific order.
-They both share the same interface as `get_page`, but `after` will always fetch ascneding, and `before` will always fetch descending.
+They both share the same interface as `get_page`, but `after` will always fetch ascending, and `before` will always fetch descending.